wso2/docs-is/en/docs/guides/user-mgt/enable-account.md

 # Enable and Disable User Accounts

 Account locking and account disabling are security features in WSO2 Identity Server (IS) that can be used to prevent users from logging in to their account and from authenticating themselves using their WSO2 IS account.
-The account locking feature is used to **temporarily** block a user from logging in, for example, in instances where there have been many consecutive, unsuccessful login attempts.

 ## Disable user accounts using the admin portal